google/sentencepiece/python/README.md

 2
 ```

-## Python2/3 String/Unicode compatibility issue
+## Python2/3 String/Unicode compatibility
 Sentencepiece python wrapper accepts both Unicode string and legacy byte string.
 The output string type is determined by the input string type.
-The output type of IdToPiece/DecodeIds methods is '<str>', but note that it is a legacy byte string in Python2 and Unicode string in Python3 respectively.
+The output type of IdToPiece/DecodeIds methods is *str*, but note that it is a legacy byte string in Python2 and Unicode string in Python3 respectively.

 * Python2:
 ```